About Us

 Rusty Corbin (Metal Trades CEO) with Randy Brown, VP of Operations

-As a Director and Executive at Metal Trades, Randy led the company’s successful entry into new and larger barge construction, handling the marketing, sales, and program management for the construction of more than 14 barges and over $40M in new business with customers that included the U.S. Navy, New York City Department of Transportation, Charleston Heavy Lift, Norfolk Dredging, Southern Dredging, Cotrell Contracting, Yawkey Foundation, and the National Park Service.
+As a member of senior management at Metal Trades, I led the company’s successful entry into new and larger barge construction, handling the marketing, sales, and program management for the construction of more than 14 barges and over $40M in new business with customers that included the U.S. Navy, New York City Department of Transportation, Charleston Heavy Lift, Norfolk Dredging, Southern Dredging, Cotrell Contracting, Yawkey Foundation, and the National Park Service.
 The barges have been of various types: Deck Barges, Double Hull Fuel Barges, Crane Barges, Floating Dock Barges, a Self-Propelled Shuttle Barge, and even a Swing Bridge on the Intracoastal Waterway.
 A key contributor to the success of several barge programs was establishing a close partnership with Bristol Harbor Group, Inc.

 East Coast Naval Architect Double Hull Fuel Barge Construction Expertise